 Line 1a.
-Testate estates
+Testate estates.

 Line 1b.
-Intestate estates
+Intestate estates with court appointment.

 Line 1c.
-Guardianship
+Guardianship.

 Check the box on line 1c if a court of appropriate jurisdiction has appointed you to serve as guardian, custodian, or conservator over the interests of another person or entity.
 Enter the date you were appointed on line 2b.

-If you were named a trustee under a valid instrument, check the box on line 1d and enter the date of your appointment or the date of the transfer of assets on line 2b.
+If you were named a trustee under a valid instrument, check the box on line 1e and enter the date of your appointment or the date of the transfer of assets on line 2b.

-Line 1f.
-Other proceedings
+Line 1g.
+Other proceedings.

 Line 2a.
-Date of death
+Date of death.

 Line 2b.
-Date of appointment or transfer of assets
+Date of appointment or transfer of assets.